 Let’s face it.
 Things were a little simpler for your grandad.
 He probably stayed with the same company, contributing to the same retirement plan for years - building a nice nest egg over the course of a career.
 Things are a little different today and staying with one employer is a luxury we don’t often have.
-Whether you’re changing jobs because you want to or you have to, you’ll need to make a decision about what to do with your retirement savings.
+Whether you’re changing jobs because you want to or you have to, you’ll need to make a decision about what to do with your employer savings plan.

 Take the money and run